 On April 12, 2022, the Company, through its indirect, wholly-owned subsidiary, Edge Systems Intermediate, LLC, acquired The Personalized Beauty Company, Inc., a Delaware corporation d.b.a.
 Mxt.
 Consideration paid in the aggregate was \$1.5 million plus equity consideration of \$0.5 million or 28,733 shares of the Company's Class A Common Stock.
 Depending on the achievement of certain revenue milestones, the former Mxt shareholders are entitled to receive up to \$30 million of earnout payments.
-The estimated fair value of the earnout was not material as of the acquisition date.
+The estimated fair value of the earnout was not material as of the acquisition date and as of September 30, 2022.